-- In addition to teacher salaries and benefits, instructional services includes teacher paraprofessionals, substitute teachers, textbooks, depreciation of instructional buildings, professional development, and classroom instructional materials, supplies, and equipment. - Instructional support services includes salaries and benefits for school principals, assistant principals, librarians, counselors, school secretaries, school bookkeepers, speech therapists, and school nurses, and professional development expenses. - Operation and maintenance services include utilities, security services, janitorial services, maintenance services, and depreciation of maintenance vehicles. - In addition to bus driver salaries and benefits, student transportation services includes mechanics, bus aides, vehicle maintenance and repair expenses, vehicle fuel, depreciation of buses and bus shops, and fleet insurance. - Food services includes salaries and benefits for cooks, servers, lunchroom managers, and cashiers, as well as donated and purchased food, food preparation and service supplies, kitchen and lunchroom equipment, and depreciation of equipment and facilities. - General administrative services include salaries and benefits for the superintendent, assistants, clerical and financial staff, and other personnel that provide system-wide support for the schools.
+- In addition to teacher salaries and benefits, instructional services include teacher paraprofessionals, substitute teachers, textbooks, depreciation of instructional buildings, professional development, and classroom instructional materials, supplies, and equipment. - Instructional support services include salaries and benefits for school principals, assistant principals, librarians, counselors, school secretaries, school bookkeepers, speech therapists, school nurses, and professional development expenses. - Operation and maintenance services include utilities, security services, janitorial services, maintenance services, and depreciation of maintenance vehicles. - In addition to bus driver salaries and benefits, student transportation services include mechanics, bus aides, vehicle maintenance and repair expenses, vehicle fuel, depreciation of buses and bus shops, and fleet insurance. - Food services includes salaries and benefits for cooks, servers, lunchroom managers, and cashiers, as well as donated and purchased food, food preparation and service supplies, kitchen and lunchroom equipment, and depreciation of equipment and facilities. - General administrative services include salaries and benefits for the superintendent, assistants, clerical and financial staff, and other personnel that provide system-wide support for the schools.
 Also included are legal expenses, liability insurance, training for board members and general administrative staff, printing costs, and depreciation of central office equipment and facilities. - Other expenses include the salaries and benefits for adult and continuing education teachers, preschool teachers and aides, extended day personnel, and community education instructors.
-Also included are the materials, supplies, equipment, related depreciation, and other expenses for operating programs outside of those for educating students in the K through 12 instructional programs.
+Virtual education expenses are included in the other category.
+Also included are the materials, supplies, equipment, related depreciation, and other expenses for operating programs outside of those for educating students in the Pre-K through 12 instructional programs.

-The Board's net assets increased \$ 2,067,356 during the current fiscal year.
+The Board's net assets increased \$ 9,164,016 during the current fiscal year.

-Governmental Activities - As shown in Table 2, the cost of services rendered from the Board's governmental activities for the year ended September 30, 2019 was \$40.4 million.
+Governmental Activities - As shown in Table 2, the cost of services rendered from the Board's governmental activities for the year ended September 30, 2021 was \$ 49.3 million.
 It is important to note that not all of these costs were borne by the taxpayers of Eufaula City Schools.
 Some of the cost was paid by users who benefited from services provided during the year, such as school lunches and summer school.
 State and federal governments subsidized certain programs with grants and contributions.
 Other general sources provided additional revenues.